 Water your plants after you have planted them in the ground.
 Keep them moist throughout the summer.
 I have a tool like this that makes it easy to see how my soil moisture is doing.
 Keep an eye on the forecast.
 You don’t want to over water your plants.
 A lot of sources say about one inch of water per week is a good amount.
 It’s hard to measure the exact amount you are watering, so do your best and observe your plants and their health.

 I am a huge fan of mulching your garden.
+Read more about my love of mulch over here.
 A simple layer of clean straw about two to three inches thick is a great mulch.
 Whether you choose to do a no-till garden (you should) or not, a layer of mulch will help keep weeds down and keep moisture in.
 As the mulch breaks down over time, it will also feed your soil.

 Make sure you know where you are getting the straw and that no chemicals were used on the straw.